 That’s quite a variety of skills.
 Whether we look at three or ten job descriptions, you can see that each product management role is varied and unique.
-I’ve seen the role and influence each product manager has depending on many dynamics—the size of the company, the type of company, the type of product, and the stage of the product.
-In fact, we recently reported the key skills for the role, their metrics, and challenges between large and small companies differs greatly.
+I’ve seen the role and influence each product manager has depending on many dynamics—the company’s size, the type of company, the type of product, and the stage of the product.
+We recently reported the key skills for the role, metrics, and challenges between large and small companies differ significantly.

 So, what are the key responsibilities of a product manager?
 What do they all have in common?
 Moreover, how can you use the role most effectively to usher successful products into the world?

 A Working Definition of the Key Responsibilities of Product Managers

 In most cases, your core role as a product manager will be two-fold: